K/O Paper Products: History

 Orci and Kurtzman began their writing collaboration on the television series Hercules: The Legendary Journeys, after being hired by Sam Raimi.
 They were also involved in the sister-series to Hercules, Xena: Warrior Princess.
 They sought to move to writing for a network-based television series, but found this difficult.
 After receiving a series of negative responses, they met with J. J. Abrams who was starting work on Alias at the time.
 The meeting went well, and resulted in them working on the series.
 They would go on to work together again on the Fox science fiction series Fringe, where all three were listed as co-creators.
+While working on Alias, Kurtzman and Orci went on to work independently, signed a first-look deal with Touchstone Television to develop properties for television.